wolfhut/comfy-nest-in-azure/monitoring-and-alerting/monitoring.md

 The `--service-name` is just a human readable string to associate with the thing you're pinging.
 In this case, since I'm pinging my home machine, I set it to `home-machine`.
-It's optional, but recommended in cases where there's no good Resource ID to use so you have to use the Log Analytics workspace's resource ID.
+It's optional, but recommended in cases where there's no good Resource ID to use so you have to use the checker VM's resource ID.

 Note that monch is capable of doing DNS lookups on hostnames, and if it finds both an A record and a AAAA record on a hostname you give it, it'll try both.